 Best insulated stainless steel water bottle

 While trying to live green and make earth-friendly choices when possible, reusable water bottles are essential.
 In some places of the country, like the dry southwest, people often carry water bottles everywhere they go.
-We bring them wherever we go, especially on vacation.
+We bring them everywhere during our usual routines, and we always bring them on vacation.

 You never have to worry about stainless steel bottles breaking like with a glass water bottle.
-It’s good practice to avoid reusable plastic water bottles – even ones that are guaranteed safe from BPA – because some types deteriorate over time and shouldn’t be left in the sun.
+It’s good practice to avoid reusable plastic water bottles.
+Some reusable plastic water bottles, even when guaranteed safe from BPA, can deteriorate over time.
+You should never leave a plastic water bottle in the sun.

-The previous year, our go-to stainless steel water bottles were the Thermos Vacuum Insulated 18 ounce stainless steel ones.
+The previous year, our go-to stainless steel water bottles were the Thermos Vacuum Insulated 18 ounce stainless steel bottles.
 However, within months of each other, all of our lids cracked.
-We weren’t able to find replacement lids, and I wasn’t interested in spending money on new bottles with lids that might crack again.
+We weren’t able to find replacement lids, and I didn’t want to buy new bottles with lids that might crack again.

-I think I may have found my dream water bottles in Thinksport and Klean Kanteen.
+I may have found my dream water bottles in Thinksport and Klean Kanteen.
 I’ve enjoyed using these brands before and wanted to see what products they have improved upon.
-I think either company can be nominated as offering the best insulated stainless steel water bottle.
+Both companies offer the best insulated stainless steel water bottle.